 EGMF COMPLIANCE GUIDES

+EGMF started developing compliance guides for garden machinery in 2016 and carried out an update in 2018.
 EGMF engaged in this exercise in order to assist market surveillance and border control authorities in checking the conformity of various types of garden machinery equipment entering the EU market.

 To download these guides, please click on the links below.